The Willow Tree Scholarship is open to first-year college students or graduating high school seniors attending school in Orange County, California.

-- Currently a graduating high school senior attending school in Orange County, California.
+- Currently a first-year college student or graduating high school senior attending school in Orange County, California.

-- Will attend a college in pursuit of a two or four year degree in any major.
+- Attending or will attend a college in pursuit of a two or four-year degree in any major.

-- Must submit a personal essay answering the given year’s writing prompt (not to exceed 750 words):
+- Must submit a personal essay answering the given year’s writing prompt (not to exceed 3 double-spaced pages):

 - The recipient of the scholarship must attend a two or four year college within six months of receiving the award.